‘Festival of Lights’ brings new attractions, large crowd to Williams

 Before the lighting of the town Christmas tree, McMullan said more than 100 elementary school and high school students sang carols and played musical instruments and several people joined in.

-Another new addition this year was the lighting on the town Christmas tree, which was just planted earlier this month.
+Another new addition this year was the lighting of the town Christmas tree, which was just planted earlier this month.

 McMullan said although the new cedar is just three feet tall now, it was wonderful to be able to have the community gather around the newly planted tree.